conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "Some countries can decide that they will stop - or start - observing [daylight savings time](https://www.timeanddate.com/time/dst/).
 Which will throw off your server time calculations."

 "Oh no!"

+"Alas.
+Some countries can even decide to observe differnet time zones, either changing the ones they currently observe or harmonizing those that they do."

+"Wow!"

 "Such is life!
 Now going back to your template - you will need to allow users to specify their own messages, in their own language.
 Can't assume everyone speaks English!"